SinghInder101/Journal-App/README.md

 This is a personal Journal made using MERN stack.
 The front-end is made using React using Material UI & the backend is implemented using MongoDB , Express.js & Node.js

+You can check the Project here : https://sharp-northcutt-b44751.netlify.app/

 Functionalities Implemented:
 1. User can add new Posts.
 2. User can Modify the posts he has already Posted.